elciok/pgwalmonitor/README.md

 - WALMON_SMTP_PASSWORD: Password to authenticate to SMTP server.
 - WALMON_SMTP_DOMAIN: SMTP domain (hello).
 - WALMON_SMTP_AUTH: SMTP authentication method.
 Default: *plain*.
+- WALMON_MAX_WAL_FILES: Maximum number of WAL files in pg_wal directory.
+Don't set it or set it to zero if file count should not be checked.
+Default: 0.
 - WALMON_COMMAND_FULL_BACKUP_DATE: Shell comand that will return last successful full backup date (format: YYYY-MM-DD).
 It needs to be a bash command.
 Example when using wal-g for backups: wal-g backup-list | awk 'END{print}' | awk '{print $2}' | cut -c1-10
 - WALMON_FULL_BACKUP_DAYS: Maximum number of days for full backups.
 Default: 7.

 ## How it checks WAL archiving

 WAL archiving is checked by querying *pg_stat_archiver*, which contains information about WAL archiving like when it has last failed and succeeded.
 The user in the data source string must be able to query *pg_stat_archiver*.

+It can also check if number of WAL files in the pg_wal directory exceeds a threshold set useing *WALMON_MAX_WAL_FILES*.
+The user in the data source string must be able to *run pg_ls_dir*.

 ## How it checks Full backups